-When publishing Christmas posts, Facebook is by far the winner.
+When publishing Christmas posts, Facebook post creators can rejoice as this platform is clearly the winner.
 Unfortunately, Twitter is not a good choice for Christmas posts and offers.

 The social media experts from Social Insider have studied over 3.9 million Facebook posts, 800K posts on Instagram and one million posts on Twitter that contain holiday words and offers.
 Based on their choice of common Christmas words, they found out that the Christmas tree emoji spikes the highest engagement rates.